lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 Balance battlefield strategy with the spirituality of your tribe to conquer the promised land.
 To help you do this, make wise use of your Levites, lots, and soldiers.

 ### How to Set Up

 1. Every player chooses a tribe.
    1. Depending on the tribe, each player will get a different number of soldiers and Levites.
       1. Judah: 6 Soldiers, 4 Levites
       2. Naphtali: 5 Soldiers, 5 Levites
       3. Zebulun: 5 Soldiers, 5 Levites
       4. Gad: 4 Soldiers, 6 Levites
 2. Shuffle the city cards and draw ten.
 These are the cities available for conquest.
-	1. For each city, count out the number of time counters it should have and put them in a holder on top of the card.
-	2. For each city, place a city marker on the map to make it easy to find.
+   1. For each city, place a city marker on the map to make it easy to find.
 3. Deal three city cards (NOT from the conquest city cards) to each player.
 These are their starting locations.
 4. Each player takes one turn to place all his soldiers on the map.
    1. The player divides their soldiers up between their three potential starting cities as desired.
-	2. If a tile is full, the player can place a soldier on an immediately adjacent title.
+   2. If a tile is already taken, the player can place a soldier on an immediately adjacent title.
 5. Once all the soldiers are placed, normal turns begin!

 ### How to Take Your Turn